Interview with Ceecee Jacobsen - Part 2

 cared about trends or anything like that."

 Ceecee: I think I’m pretty neutral on fashion.
 I have never cared about trends or anything like that.
-I am very into beauty and clothes are an extension of that, but it’s all about what I like.
+I am very into beauty, and clothes are an extension of that, but it’s all about what I like.
 I focus on what I believe makes me look my best.
+I have a traditional hourglass shape, so I can’t wear anything oversize or with lines that are too straight.
+I immediately look like a frumpy old lady.
+If I’m wearing a dress (and I often am), it will be a bodycon or wiggle dress.

-I do wear heels, but never more than medium height.
-I just don’t find sky-high heels very... elegant.
-Especially not for every day.
-I try to avoid any synthetic fabrics because my skin punishes me whenever I wear anything that isn’t natural fabrics, basically.
-My color palette is generally very light: whites, pastels (mainly lavender and variations of pink, but also some blues), neutrals (creams and beiges, and florals….
-And red.
+My color palette is generally very light: whites, pastels (mainly lavender and variations of pink, but also some blues), neutrals (creams and beiges), and florals… And red.
 God, I love red.

 Ceecee: No, haha!
 I’m very much someone who sticks to what works for me.
 Contrary to what one might think, I wear very little makeup.
-I wear makeup nearly every day because I love it and I have my “look”, but it’s not a “heavy" look.
+I wear makeup nearly every day because I love it and I have my “look,” but it’s not a “heavy" look.
 I’m not sure I’ll ever stray too far from the makeup I do now.
 I have found something that I feel is ideal for me.

 Ceecee: I think any positivity that people decide to send my way is welcome and I am humbled that they would take the time.
 I don’t read too much into it.
+Still, it’s always nice to know that someone sees something lovely in you and chooses to say it out loud.

 Ceecee: I don’t really have a “base” right now, so no. I moved right before the pandemic and spent the past year and a couple of months in the countryside, isolated apart from my bubble, like everyone else.
 I try to do what I can online for trans and queer youth when they reach out to me.
 Once I settle somewhere, I will definitely be involved.
+Community means a lot to me, and I miss the energy that comes from real-life solidarity and shared experience.

 Ceecee: What kind of love?
 Self-love?
 The love between friends?
 Family?
 Lover?
 In any case, to love is to be connected and connection matters more to me than anything.
+Love, in all its forms, is what keeps me grounded and gives depth to everything I do.

 Ceecee: I have and I am.
 On and off.
 Hahaha!